 Brexit is something that pretty much everyone is looking after at the moment.
 With many articles online and different angles on the subject, the immigration sector is definitely the most targeted one, given the fact that the entire Brexit matter is heavily looking after this delicate topic.
 With that in mind, let’s break down how the entire Visa industry could change next year.

 What’s been discussed lately is related to the fact that the entire Visas industry could change moving towards a more American-based approach in the next couple of months.
 With different tiers and more restrictive requirements, the overall feeling is that the UK immigration system could soon move towards the much-criticized American exclusivity-based one.
 Although this is purely hypothetical at the moment, legal immigrants are a bit worried about their future within the country.

 Which Kind Of Visas Will Change?

 At the moment, everything is pretty stable, but we can easily expect massive changes within the next couple of months, way before the supposed B-day, which is coming in March 2019.
 If you’re trying to apply for Spouse Visa UK, the current financial requirements of £18,600 could soon be due to changes, especially since they will be the first ones to be hit by the new (potential) Brexit regulations.
+It’s because Spouse Visa UK will likely changed.
 Although EU citizens have been told that almost nothing will change for them, it could be a smart choice to contact professional immigration agencies like IAS in the near future.

 Evolution Of Visas